LeeXun/word2vector/README.md

 =============
 This is a Node.js interface for Google's [word2vector](https://code.google.com/archive/p/word2vec/).

-# Supports Binary model only now.
+# Supports both binary model and raw text model.
 # Warning: Windows is not supported.

 # Installation